ranak8811/RFM-Segmentation-Analysis-in-MySQL/README.md

 ### 2️⃣ Import the Data

 * Create a table named `sales` in the `RFM_Segmentation` database.
-* Import the contents of the `sales.csv` file into this table using a SQL client (e.g., MySQL Workbench, DBeaver, etc.).
+* Import the contents of the `sales.csv` file into this table using a SQL client (e.g., MySQL Workbench, DBeaver, etc.) or use Table Data Import Wizard Option.

 ### 3️⃣ Run the Analysis Script